ramtinkazemi/project101-app/Readme.md

 ## Notes

 - The repository is intended for managing the application in the EKS environment.
-- The `./bin/render.sh` script is used to render Kubernetes manifests with environment-specific variables.
+- The `./bin/render.sh` script is used to render Kubernetes manifests with variables in **app.vars**.